 - A list and brief description of your best Chess Accomplishments.

-- Examples of your Chess-related Community Service since the beginning of 9th Grade or later.
+- Examples of your Chess-related Community Service since 9th Grade or later.

 - A letter of recommendation from a Chess Coach or Tournament Director.

-- A letter of support from someone other than a parent, guardian or relative, attesting to the nature, duration and impact of your chess-related community service.
+- A letter of support from someone other than a parent, guardian or kin bearing witness to the nature, duration and impact of your chess-related community service.
 We also encourage you to submit newspaper articles or web-based stories as evidence.

 - Your essay of no more than 500 words describing how your being recognized as a Scholar-Chessplayer would help you continue contributing to the greater US Chess community over the next 5 years of your life.

 - OPTIONAL: A recent color photograph of yourself, either a headshot or full-length.

-You can send your application to us in two ways—email or regular mail.
-If you use email, we must receive your application by Friday, March 2nd, 2018.
-If you send your application by one of many available postal carriers, it must be postmarked by midnight on Monday, February 26, 2018.
+You can send your application to us in two ways—email or postal carrier.
+If you use email, we must receive your application by Friday, February 8th, 2019.
+If you send your application by one of many available postal carriers, it must be postmarked by midnight on Friday February 1, 2019.

-Recipients who attend the 2018 National High School Chess Championship in Columbus, OH on April 27th – 29th, 2018, will be recognized for their achievements.
-Players do not need to attend the 2019 National High School Chess Championship tournament to be eligible for the 2018 Scholar-ChessPlayer Award.
+Recipients who attend the 2019 National High School Chess Championship in Schaumburg, IL on March 15th – 17th, 2019, will be recognized for their achievements.
+Players do not need to attend the 2019 National High School Chess Championship tournament to be eligible for the 2019 Scholar-ChessPlayer Award.